 For the Company's Canadian and European operations, the local currency is the functional currency.
-All assets and liabilities are translated at exchange rates in effect at the end of the period, and income and expense items are translated at the average exchange rates for the period.
+All assets and liabilities are translated at exchange rates in effect at the end of the period, and income and expense items are translated at the average exchange rates on a monthly basis.

 The Company includes currency gains and losses on short-term intercompany advances in the determination of net income and loss.
-Currency gains and losses, including transaction gains and losses and those on short-term intercompany advances, included in net loss were a currency net loss of approximately \$0.1 million for in the year ended December 31, 2010 and a currency net gain of \$0.1 million in the year ended December 31, 2009.
 The Company reports gains and losses on intercompany foreign currency transactions that are of a long-term investment nature as a separate component of shareholders' equity.